retheviper/kotlin-seed/README.md

 | 1   | John | 1980-03-01 12:00 | 2020-04-15  | 12:30      |
 | 2   | Jane | 1981-04-01 13:00 | 2021-05-15  | 13:30      |
 | 3   | Jack | 1982-05-01 14:00 | 2022-06-15  | 14:30      |

+or you can find more examples in [src/test/kotlin](./src/test/kotlin)